-Occasionally I use assembler to squeeze processing power from my programs.
+Occasionally I use Intel assembler language to squeeze processing power from my programs.

-A cheap solution was C inline assembler sections, but VS2019 doesn’t support them into a 64-bits program.
+A cheap solution was C inline assembler sections, but VS2019 doesn’t support them in a 64-bits program.
 Other compilers use other more or less complex solutions (IBM assembler, …).

 This forced me to consider having & link .asm files in my projects.
 I can split them with 32 and 64 bits code and compile them when needed.
 Then I tried to use MASM included in Visual Studio… but I found it really complex to use, and quite poorly documented.